 Low-commitment visitors are the prospects who are just shopping around and wanting to learn more.
 They need help making a decision, and your school is one of many options.
 These visitors are at the very top of the funnel, and your website is the first opportunity you have to gently nurture them down.

-You're Still Using Long SIS inquiry Forms
+Mistake 1: You're Still Using Long SIS Inquiry Forms

-Imagine this: you're online shopping for new sneakers — and in order to learn the details of a particular running shoe, you need to provide at least 12 form fields of information about yourself.
+Imagine this: you're online shopping for new sneakers — and to learn the details of a particular running shoe, you need to provide at least 12 form fields of information about yourself.
 And that's just to learn more.

 Would you actually take the time to fill out the form, or would you be discouraged and head back to Google?
 The majority of us (low-commitment visitors) would head back to Google, while a few (high-commitment visitors) would stay because they know that sneaker is the one.